×

 Dutch and Quechua Language Family

 In Dutch and Quechua history, you will get to know about Dutch and Quechua language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Dutch is a part of Indo-European Family while Quechua is a part of Quechumaran Family.
 The subgroup and branch of Dutch is Germanic and Western resp.
-The subgroup and branch of Quechua is Andean Equatorial and Not Available resp.
+The subgroup and branch of Quechua is Andean Equatorial and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Dutch and Quechua language on Dutch vs Quechua alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Dutch vs Quechua Language Rank

 It’s really interesting to find out Dutch vs Quechua language rank.
 Dutch and Quechua history gives you Dutch and Quechua language rank.
 The Dutch language rank is 48.
-And Quechua language rank is not available.
+And Quechua language rank is 23.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Dutch vs Quechua.